top of page

 Adventure as a Bridge Back to Life

-Slowly those moments grew, adaptive rock climbing, horseback riding, nature trails, community outings, church small groups, and volunteering.
-Later: road trips, national parks, a cruise, Alaska, Europe, and this year it was a wheelchair accessible safari in South Africa.
+Over time, those moments expanded, adaptive rock climbing, horseback riding, nature trails, community outings, church small groups, and volunteering.
+Later came road trips, national parks, a cruise, Alaska, Europe, and this year, a wheelchair-accessible safari in South Africa.

 Each adventure whether ten minutes from home or ten thousand miles away did the same thing: